 - DAAD has partnered with Canada’s Mitacs to create the new RISE Globalink Research Internships .

-- The timetable for next round has changed and starts earlier: Faculty Project Submissions for Summer 2018 have already started.
-Project Submissions end on June 14, 2017 at 5 pm PDT.
+- The timetable for next round has already started: Faculty Project Submissions for Summer 2019 end at June 14, 2018 at 5 pm PDT.

 - For German interns the duration of the internship can be between 10-12 weeks (this point is not explicitly mentioned in the Mitacs call for project submissions) and the start date can be later than June 1 (also late July is possible).

 1. You are a professor, a postdoc, Ph.D. student or researcher employed by or affiliated with an accredited academic institution or a non-profit research institution, working in the field of natural sciences, earth sciences, Engineering, medicine, mathematics or computer science.

 2. You agree to supervise and support the assigned student in local administrative matters with finding accommodation and possibly with recreational activities.

 3. We highly recommend integrating Ph.D. students into the project although this is not mandatory.
 Ph.D. students can submit project proposals themselves if they can produce a letter of support from their supervisor.
 Please fill in the Letter of Support for Participation and submit it via E-Mail.

 Every researcher can host only one intern.
 Please upload only one project offer.

 Please submit your internship offer to our database.
 By submitting the offer you confirm that the offer can be be forwarded to the interested applicants.

 Find more Information about submitting the offer under Submit an internship offer now!